 i.
 Base weight

-As we have mentioned above, your base weight is basically everything in your pack that is not consumable such as food, water and fuel, or the clothing and footwear you’re wearing.
+As we have mentioned above, your base weight is basically everything in your pack that is not consumable such as food, water and fuel, or the clothing and footwear you are wearing.
 This includes everything from your tent to your sleeping packs.

 ii.
 Worn weight

-This includes anything you’ll be wearing at all times during your hike, including shirt, pants, socks, underwear, boots and hats or sunglasses.
-Ultralight hikers don’t usually bring any additional change of clothes along with them, so calculating the worn weight is more feasible for them.
+This will be your clothing, anything you will wear during your hike, including a shirt, pants, socks, underwear, boots, and hats or sunglasses.
+Ultralight hikers do not usually bring any additional change of clothes along with them, so calculating the worn weight is more feasible for them.
 Make sure only to carry the essentials; that is why planning plays a vital role in ultralight backpacking to avoid a change of mind with the things you will be bringing, such as your clothes.

 iii.
 Consumable weight

 Here, we will be talking about the consumables we will bring with us along our journey, this includes food, water, and fuel.
-Ultralight hikers usually try to reduce their consumable weight by bringing dehydrated food or more lightweight food source to minimize the weight.
-This also helps to compare and know your pack’s base weight when you’re going out on trips of varying days.
+Ultralight hikers usually try to reduce their consumption by bringing dehydrated food or a more lightweight food source to minimize weight.
+This also helps to compare and know your pack’s base weight when you are going out on trips of varying days.

 Part 1: The Preparation

-Before you start packing up all your gear for your ultralight hiking trip, it’s good to step back and do a little preparation to get yourself ready for the trip.
-These are a few steps you can follow as a checklist to ensure you are ready for ultralight hiking, especially if you’re new at it.
+Before packing up all your gear for your ultralight hiking trip, it is good to step back and prepare yourself for the journey.
+These are a few steps you can follow as a checklist to ensure you are ready for ultralight hiking, especially if you are new at it.

 i.
 Weigh all your gear

-This is most probably the task that will take up most of your time, but it will be well worth it at the end.
+This task will probably take up most of your time, but it will be well worth it in the end.
 By weighing your gear, you will realize that there are items and gear that you never even gave a second thought about being way over your intended weight.
-By assigning a weight to each item, it forces you to see how each piece of gear contributes to your pack weight.
-This lets you prioritize the items that you really need, as you will need to justify its place in your pack.
+Assigning a weight to each item forces you to see how each piece of gear contributes to your pack weight.
+This lets you prioritize the items that you really need, as you will need to justify their place in your pack.

 ii.
 Organize your data

-In tandem with the first step, you should organize all the data you collected so that you can come to a conclusion.
-You can use a spreadsheet like Excel to group items into different categories like tents, sleeping bags, cooking gear and clothes to help you get around to decreasing the weight.
-If you’re feeling overwhelmed, the first thing you may need to do is look at the “Big Four” items, which we will explain in more detail below.
+In tandem with the first step, you should organize all the data you collected so that you can conclude.
+You can use a spreadsheet like Excel to group items into different categories like tents, sleeping bags, cooking gear, and clothes to help you reduce weight.
+If you are feeling overwhelmed, you may need to look at the “Big Four” items, which we will explain in more detail below.

 iii.
 Research, research, research

 We always have room for extra knowledge, do not we?
 Learning new things, especially when going out, will help us take the worry out of our trip.
-The Internet is a great source of information, and you can easily access websites like ours (Hello!) who provide you with tons of information on ultralight backpacking.
-If you’re a newcomer, these sources of information can go a long way to help you organize and start planning your ultralight trip with tons of tips and tricks you can utilize.
+The Internet is a great source of information, and you can easily access websites like ours (Hello!) that provide you with tons of information on ultralight backpacking.
+If you are a newcomer, these sources of information can go a long way to help you organize and start planning your ultralight trip with tons of tips and tricks you can utilize.

 iv.
 Choose an easy location

 For newbies, we do not recommend strenuous hikes that may lead to a miserable experience.
 When choosing a location to backpack, try to pick a place close to where you are.
-That way, you won’t have to spend all day driving to the location and lose valuable daylight.
+That way, you would not have to spend all day driving to the location and lose valuable daylight.
 Try to also go for a trail that is well-travelled.
-The last thing you need is to go into some deep unknown forest and lose track of where you’re going.
-It’s good to be able to interact with other hikers on the trail as well.
+The last thing you need is to go into some deep unknown forest and lose track of where you are going.
+It is good to be able to interact with other hikers on the trail as well.

 Part 2: The Essentials